A guide to the best neighbourhoods of Bogotá, Colombia

 Want to skip to something in particular?

-In this post, we’re going to go through the best barrios of Bogota, and the areas that you’re most likely to hear about as you look for accommodation in the city, but if you want to know about the general safety of a barrio that isn’t included in this ‘ere guide, there is another way that you can make an estimation.
+In this post, we’re going to go through the best Bogota neighbourhoods, and the areas that you’re most likely to hear about as you look for accommodation in the city, but if you want to know about the general safety of a barrio that isn’t included in this ‘ere guide, there is another way that you can make an estimation.

-For most of your searches though, you’ll probably end up seeing a lot of the below barrios of Bogota.
+For most of your searches though, you’ll probably end up seeing a lot of the below Bogota neighbourhoods.
 We’ll go through their vibes so you can choose where to stay in Bogota that’s best for you!

 Where to stay in Bogota: barrio breakdown